newrelic/newrelic-quickstarts/CONTRIBUTING.md

   - What this looks like in the [dashboard.json](https://github.com/newrelic/newrelic-quickstarts/blob/da20c880429988452dc18afd3554998e0658d0e4/quickstarts/python/python/dashboards/python.json#L37)
   - What the dashboard [looks like in New Relic](https://github.com/newrelic/newrelic-quickstarts/blob/main/quickstarts/python/python/dashboards/python.png)

-#### Logos
+#### Icons

-> See the [docs](https://github.com/newrelic/newrelic-quickstarts/blob/main/docs/main_config.md#logo) for more details on `logos`
+> See the [docs](https://github.com/newrelic/newrelic-quickstarts/blob/main/docs/main_config.md#logo) for more details on `icons`
-> If you don't have a logo for your quickstart, you can use a [generic new relic logo](./images/newrelic-generic-logo.svg).
+> If you don't have an icon for your quickstart, you can use a [generic new relic icon](./images/newrelic-generic-logo.svg).

-- Logo files should go in the root quickstart directory, `/quickstarts_name01`
+- Icon files should go in the root quickstart directory, `/quickstarts_name01`
-- Logos are `required` and are used in both the Public Catalog and in New Relic One.
+- Icon are `required` and are used in both the Public Catalog and in New Relic One.
 - `.png` or `.jpeg` or `.svg` format
 - Max 1
 - Aspect ratio: 1:1